'Maybe He Did, Maybe He Didn't': Trump Defends Saudis, Downplays U.S. Intel

 The president doubled down on the Saudi partnership to confront Iran.

-Trump repeatedly cited the threat posed by Iran, which is locked in a decades-long struggle with Saudi Arabia for preeminence in the Gulf region.
+Trump repeatedly cited the threat posed by Iran, which is locked in a decades-long struggle with Saudi Arabia for pre-eminence in the Gulf region.

 "The world is a very dangerous place," the president said at the opening of his statement.
 He described Iran as the world's leading sponsor of terrorism and blamed it for many ills in the Middle East.